quinlan-lab/mutator-epistasis-manuscript/manuscript.md

 **BXD mutation spectra are affected by alleles at both mutator loci.**
 **a)** C>A *de novo* germline mutation fractions in BXDs with either *D* or *B* genotypes at markers `rs52263933` (chr4 peak) and `rs31001331` (chr6 peak).
 **b)** Counts of C>A *de novo* germline mutations in each BXD strain plotted against the number of generations for which it was inbred.
-Lines represent predicted C>A counts in each haplotype group from a Poisson regression (identity link), and shading around each line represents the 95% confidence interval for the predicted values.
+Lines represent predicted C>A counts in each haplotype group from a Poisson regression (identity link), and shading around each line represents the 95% confidence interval.
 **c)** Germline mutations in each BXD were assigned to COSMIC SBS mutation signatures using SigProfilerExtractor.
 After grouping BXDs by their genotypes at `rs52263933` and `rs31001331`, we calculated the fraction of mutations in each group that were assigned to each signature.
-The proposed etiologies of each mutation signature are: SBS1 (spontaneous deamination of methylated cytosine nucleotides) SBS5 (unknown, clock-like signature), SBS18 (damage by reactive oxygen species, possibly loss-of-function mutations in MUTYH), and SBS30 (defective base-excision repair due to NTHL1 mutations).
+The proposed etiologies of each mutation signature are: SBS1 (spontaneous deamination of methylated cytosine nucleotides at CpG contexts), SBS5 (unknown, clock-like signature), SBS18 (damage by reactive oxygen species, possibly loss-of-function mutations in MUTYH), and SBS30 (defective base-excision repair due to NTHL1 mutations).
 ](images/fig-spectra-comparison.png){#fig:spectra-comparison width=8.5in}

 To explore the effects of the two mutator loci in other inbred laboratory mice, we also compared the germline mutation spectra of Sanger Mouse Genomes Project (MGP) strains [@PMID:21921910].
 Dumont [@PMID:30753674] previously identified germline mutations that were private to each of the 29 MGP strains; these private variants likely represent recent *de novo* germline mutations (Figure {@fig:spectra-comparison-mgp}).
 Only two of the MGP strains possess *D* genotypes at both the chromosome 4 and chromosome 6 mutator loci: DBA/1J and DBA/2J.
 As before, we tested for epistasis in the MGP strains by fitting two linear models predicting C>A mutation counts as a function of genotypes at `rs52263933` and `rs31001331`.
-A model incorporating an interaction term between genotypes at these loci did not fit the MGP data significantly better than a model with additive effects alone (p = 0.174).
-Thus, we are unable to confirm the signal of epistasis observed in the BXDs, but this may be due to the smaller number of MGP strains with *de novo* germline mutation data.
+A model incorporating an interaction term between genotypes at these loci did not fit the MGP data significantly better than a model with additive effects alone (p = 0.174), so we are unable to confirm the signal of epistasis observed in the BXDs; however, this may be due to the smaller number of MGP strains with *de novo* germline mutation data.

 ### Only one of the candidate mutator alleles is present in wild mice

 To determine whether the candidate mutator alleles on chromosome 6 were segregating in natural populations, we queried previously published sequencing data generated from 67 wild-derived mice [@PMID:27622383].
 These data include three subspecies of *Mus musculus*, as well as the outgroup *Mus spretus*.
-We found that the *D* allele of *Ogg1* was segregating at an allele frequency of 0.259 in *Mus musculus domesticus*, the species from which C57BL/6J and DBA/2J derive the majority of their genomes [@PMID:17660819], and was fixed in *Mus musculus musculus*, *Mus musculus castaneus*, and the outgroup *Mus spretus*.
+We found that the *Ogg1* *D* allele was segregating at an allele frequency of 0.259 in *Mus musculus domesticus*, the species from which C57BL/6J and DBA/2J derive the majority of their genomes [@PMID:17660819], and was fixed in *Mus musculus musculus*, *Mus musculus castaneus*, and the outgroup *Mus spretus*.
-However, the *D* allele of *Mbd4* was not present in any of the wild mice.
+The *Mbd4* *D* allele was not present in any of the wild mice.